Qigong and Tai Chi: A beginner’s guide to putting the pieces together

 After the Silk Reeling 8 Form is familiar, we can practice the 5 Form.
 This short form has no new postures, but the order and repetitions are different, making it more challenging for the brain!

-10 form - the second form we learn at RMTC
+10 form - the third form beginners learn at RMTC

-Short Form part 1 - the third form beginners learn
+Short Form part 1 - the fourth ‘beginner’ form

 The RMTC Form is a symmetrical form but one that changes directions from North to South It includes postures from Silk Reeling 8 Form and 10 Form, including Brush Knee, part Wild Horse’s Mane, Grasp Bird’s Tail and High Kick with Heel.
-It introduces Single Whip and Jade Ladies, which are part of the Beijing 24.
+It introduces Single Whip and Jade Ladies, which are found in the Beijing 24.